cycileo/ADM-HW3/README.md

 ## How to Use

-You can view the notebook by opening `main.ipynb` in any Jupyter notebook environment or through GitHub's integrated [notebook viewer] (https://nbviewer.org/github/cycileo/ADM-HW3/blob/Merge-Try/main.ipynb).
+You can view the notebook by opening `main.ipynb` in any Jupyter notebook environment or through GitHub's integrated [notebook viewer](https://nbviewer.org/github/cycileo/ADM-HW3/blob/Merge-Try/main.ipynb).
 To run the code, ensure to copy all the content of the repository.